ncgadgetry/southeastcon2020/README.md

 # Southeastcon 2020

-This github contains the arena control software for the IEEE Southeastcon 2020 hardware competition to be held in Raleigh, NC on March 14, 2020.
+This github contains the rules, arena control software and hardware, and other related files for the IEEE Southeastcon 2020 hardware competition to be held in Raleigh, NC on March 14, 2020.

 # Contents: